-Abstract.
-Milagro is a wide field (2 sr) high duty cycle (> 90%) ground-based water Cherenkov detector designed primarily for astrophysical observations in the 0.1-100 TeV energy range.
+The Milagro detector surveyed the sky continuously in the Very High Energy regime from January 2000 through March 2008.
+During that time, over 130 GRBs were detected and well localized by satellites within its 2sr field of view.
+We have used Milagro data to search for >1 GeV emission from these bursts.
+Milagro is a water Cerenkov detector designed primarily for observations in the 0.1-100 TeV energy range.
 In the standard mode of operation, Milagro data is used to reconstruct the direction of an incoming high energy particle by analyzing the timing information of a large number of photomultiplier tubes that are triggered in coincidence by the air shower generated when such a particle interacts with the Earth's atmosphere.
-In addition, Milagro data can be analyzed in "scaler mode", where the rates of individual photomultiplier tubes can be used to detect emission above ~ 1 GeV (albeit with no directional information).
-Here, we present an analysis of the Milagro data using both modes of operation, over the 1 GeV - 100 TeV energy range, to search for emission from the ~ 60 GRBs that have occurred in the Milagro field of view in the three years since the launch of Swift.
+Milagro data, however, can also be analyzed in "scaler mode", where the rates of individual photomultiplier tubes can be used to detect emission above 1 GeV (albeit with no directional information).
+Here we present results from both techniques for all known GRBs detected by BATSE, BeppoSax, HETE-2, INTEGRAL, Swift, and the IPN, within the field of view of Milagro in its 8 years of operation.

-Keywords: gamma-ray sources; gamma-ray bursts; astronomical observations gamma-ray PACS: 98.70.Rz,95.85.Pw
+Keywords: gamma-ray sources; gamma-ray bursts; astronomical observations gamma-ray; gamma-ray telescope; Milagro

+PACS: 95.55.Ka; 95.85.Pw; 98.70.Rz